Everdome (DOME) Price Tops $0.0002 on Exchanges

-Everdome (DOME) traded 2.2% lower against the dollar during the 1-day period ending at 19:00 PM E.T. on October 8th.
-One Everdome token can now be bought for about $0.0002 or 0.00000000 BTC on popular cryptocurrency exchanges.
-Everdome has a total market capitalization of $6.64 million and approximately $391,508.41 worth of Everdome was traded on exchanges in the last 24 hours.
-In the last week, Everdome has traded up 6.5% against the dollar.
+Everdome (DOME) traded up 0.2% against the dollar during the 1 day period ending at 7:00 AM Eastern on October 9th.
+One Everdome token can now be purchased for approximately $0.0002 or 0.00000000 BTC on cryptocurrency exchanges.
+During the last seven days, Everdome has traded 6.8% higher against the dollar.
+Everdome has a market capitalization of $6.59 million and $421,409.13 worth of Everdome was traded on exchanges in the last day.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.